CAA Article 16 Authorisation

 The existing requirements for Operator registration remain in place.
 It is a legal requirement that anyone operating an unmanned aircraft outdoors be registered as an Operator with the CAA unless:

-• the aircraft is a control line or round-the-pole (tethered) aircraft that weighs less than 1Kg; or
+- the aircraft is a control line or round-the-pole (tethered) aircraft that weighs less than 7.5Kg and operates on tethers of less than 25m; or

 There is no requirement to register as an Operator if you only operate model aircraft indoors.